-- A comprehensive review of all property leases was undertaken at the end of 2017/18 to determine whether they should be classified as an operating lease (which are off-Balance Sheet), or a finance lease (which is on-Balance Sheet).
-The result of this review was that the Council currently has no property leases which need to be classified as finance leases. - A review of the contract for waste collection has determined that the contractual arrangements do not meet the requirements of IFRIC 4. - It has been determined that an arrangement between the Council and the managing contractor of the Leisure Centre is classified as a service concession arrangement.
+- A ccomprehensive review of all property leases was undertaken at the end of 2017/18 to determine whether they should be classified as an operating lease (which are off-Balance Sheet), or a finance lease (which is on Balance Sheet).
+Since 2017/18 we have entered into and paid in full a lease premium in respect of a 199-year finance lease for Maidstone House.
+This has been reflected in the financial accounts. - A review of the contract for waste collection has determined that the contractual arrangements do not meet the requirements of IFRIC 4.
+Although the contract is a shared service arrangement vehicles have not been assigned exclusively for use in Maidstone by the contractor.
+These vehicles do not therefore need to be recognised as assets. - It has been determined that an arrangement between the Council and the managing contractor of the Leisure Centre is classified as a service concession arrangement.
 Under the terms of the arrangement the Council makes regular payments over a 15 year period to cover the costs of major refurbishment works which have been undertaken by the contractor. - A judgement has been made as to which of the council's assets fall under the category of Heritage Assets, and the appropriate basis for valuation and disclosure.
 The outcome of this judgement is reflected in the Heritage Assets note. - A review of operational assets not revalued this year has been undertaken to determine whether or not there could have been a material movement in the asset values.
 Using guidance from the external valuer, it has been concluded that the assets are materially fairly stated. - As a wholly owned subsidiary of the council, Maidstone Property Holdings Limited falls within the group boundary on the grounds of control and significant influence in line with the Code.
 However, the Council's interests in aggregate are not sufficiently material to warrant producing consolidated financial statements when reviewing both quantitative and qualitative information.
 For this reason, group accounts are not deemed necessary within these statements. - The Council has determined that it does not need to prepare group accounts to include Cobtree Manor Estate Trust, on the grounds that the Council neither controls, jointly controls, nor has significant influence over the Trust.
 Councillors who sit on the Cobtree Manor Estate Charity Committee act on behalf of the Trust in their decision making, rather than in the interests of Maidstone Borough Council.
 The objectives of the Trust derive from a separate trust, the Cobtree Charity Trust, and cannot be influenced by the Council's objectives.
 The Council does not control the Trust in its capacity as an investor, it is not exposed to variable returns from its involvement with the Trust, and the Trust does not provide any services which the council would otherwise be obliged to provide.
-The council provides services to the Trust in terms of the day to day administration of its affairs and grounds maintenance of Cobtree Manor
+The council provides services to the Trust in terms of the day to day administration of its affairs and grounds maintenance of Cobtree Manor Park.

-Park.
 The Council recharges the cost of providing these services to Cobtree Manor Park but does not seek to generate a surplus from the arrangement.